 But there are so many types of tuxies in many colors and breeds.
 Orange and white cats, or grey and white cats, are relatively common, but there are others too.
 So yes, there can also be Ragdoll tuxedo cats, and they are gorgeous.

-Fact No. 4 – Tuxedo Cats Are Smarter Than the Average Cat
+Fact No. 4 – Tuxedo Cats Are Smart.
+Smarter Than the Average Cat

 Fact No. 5 – Tuxedo Cats Are Not Rare

-The gene that gives tuxies their famous color pattern is quite powerful, which has produced quite a few tuxedo cats over the years.
-So they are certainly not rare, but if you are looking to get a tuxedo of your own, you have better chances of finding one in a shelter than at a cattery.
+The gene that gives tuxies their famous tuxedo pattern is quite powerful, which has produced quite a few tuxedo cats over the years.
+So they are certainly not rare, but if you are looking to get a tuxedo cat of your own, you have better chances of finding one in a shelter and adopting than at a cattery.
 Learn about Cat Rescue Organizations.

 Fact No. 6 – There Is Such a Thing as “Tuxitude”